 I did really well at AIT, and after graduation, I landed a position at a company that installed and maintained radio communications systems in the Baltimore-Washington area, and from there moved on to one of the most prestigious computer companies of the day, working in their federal systems division, where I stayed for a few years, and then began a fifteen-year career, always chasing the “better” position at companies that were pushing the leading edge of technology.

 And then one night in 1998, all that came to an end.
-I suffered a bit of a nervous breakdown.
+I suffered a bit of a nervous breakdown (some discussion with more doctors many years later, it’s suspected that I actually suffered a small stroke).
 From that point on, I’ve found it nearly impossible to read a book, or to memorize music.
-That night, I couldn’t even remember how to drive to a place that I’d visited every night for at least two years.
+That night, I couldn’t even remember how to drive to a place that I’d visited every week for at least two years.

-I cast about for a while doing this (delivering auto parts), that (commercial electrical work), and the other (delivering office supplies), and finally landed a job at a local government cable television station.
+I cast about for a while doing this (delivering auto parts), that (commercial electrical work), and the other (delivering office supplies).
+I got divorced.
+I then worked for several years at a small manufacturing company, first as a parts specialist and later a project manager.
+After that, I landed a job at a local government cable television station.
 I was primarily there to be the station engineer, but I was also free to do some production — videography, editing, directing, etc. When the station was closed in a budget cut, I moved over to the station at the local community college.
 I didn’t get to do as much production there, but I was still in television.
 Today, I’m working for a business that provides video production systems to a variety of customers.

 So, what in hell does this have to do with my “missing” something back in 1983?
 As good a school as AIT was, they only taught electronics or drafting — in my case, it was essentially an electrical engineering degree, but without the things like English, philosophy, and other liberal arts that make up a proper college degree.
 Stuff that’s an important part of a well-rounded education.